-Federal Reserve hikes interest rates but cuts its outlook for U.S. economy in 2019
+Federal Reserve cuts its outlook for U.S. economy; stock market panics

 The latest move by the Fed brings interest rates up a quarter-point to a range of 2.25 percent to 2.5 percent, the highest rate in more than a decade.
 It will make it more expensive for Americans to borrow money from the bank or on their credit cards.

-But the new rate is still low by historical standards, and the Fed said in a statement that the rate hike was justified because job gains have been “strong,” inflation remains tame and consumer spending, which powers U.S. growth, “has continued to grow strongly.”
+But the new rate is still low by historical standards, and Powell tried to stress in his news conference that the economic outlook, while reduced, is still “positive” and “healthy.”

+The Fed is trying to steer the U.S. economy into a Goldilocks era of solid growth, low unemployment and tame inflation, but it’s an incredibly tricky task.
+A growing number of business leaders and economic forecasters believe a recession is coming in 2020.

+Trump and several prominent Wall Street investors have criticized Powell, saying the Fed has tightened interest rates too much this year.
+The Fed has done four rate hikes and still plans to do more.

-“Economic activity has been rising at a strong rate,” the Fed said in its statement, adding that “some further gradual increases” in rates are likely needed.
+“Some further gradual increases” in rates are likely needed, the Fed wrote in its statement.
 The word “some” is new in the statement and is likely meant to signal the Fed is getting close to pausing the hikes.

 The Fed expects unemployment to fall to 3.5 percent next year, even lower than this year, and inflation to remain at a modest 1.9 percent.
 The Fed typically hikes interest rates to keep inflation in check, but the central bank slightly lowered its inflation forecast for next year, a sign Fed leaders aren’t expecting a major surprise.

+“Wages have moved up for workers across a wide range of occupations, a welcome development,” Powell said during the news conference.
+“Wage increase do not need to be inflationary.”

 While the hike was widely expected — 84 percent of economists surveyed by The Washington Post thought it was the right move — markets have been on edge in recent weeks about whether the economy is going to slow gently or sharply next year and how the Fed will react.
-Fed Chair Jerome H. Powell is trying to assess whether the market sell-off is temporary or indicative of deeper problems ahead.
+Powell is trying to assess whether the market sell-off is temporary or indicative of deeper problems ahead.

 The Dow Jones industrial average has fallen 10 percent from its September peak, wiping out all gains for the year and setting up the Dow for its worst annual performance since 2008.
 Other markets, especially high-yield debt, are also showing signs of stress and making it more difficult for companies to borrow money.